 Either place a dishwasher safe bowl with lemon juice, or both halves of a lemon on the top rack of your machine.
 Then run it on a normal cycle, with or without dishes.
 This is a great way to lightly disinfect the inside of your dishwasher, and to help keep it smelling fresh also.
 Lemon will even add a shine to your dishes if you leave them in on the wash cycle.

-Remove the lower tray, look inside and locate the drain, then clean all around it.
+You should then clean the dishwasher filter by removing the lower tray, looking inside and locating the drain, then cleaning all around it.
 Pull the filter out and remove any chunks of food that have been left behind.
 Rinse and wash the filter thoroughly with hot water, using a soft toothbrush to remove any stubborn grease, and replace it.
 Finally, spray a little white vinegar over the drain.
 This will help keep it clean between washes.

-Use a multi-purpose cleaner or warm, soapy water to wipe away all fingerprints, grease or food residue from the dishwasher door.
+Next for your dishwasher door, use a multi-purpose cleaner or warm, soapy water to wipe away all fingerprints, grease or food residue from the dishwasher door.
 Then dry thoroughly with a soft cloth or piece of kitchen towel.
-Clean around the dishwasher buttons with a damp cloth – moving in the direction of the grain if your dishwasher door is stainless steel – as too much water could cause damage.
-Clean door seals thoroughly to get rid of mould and mildew, as this will eventually damage the seals and could cause the dishwasher to leak.
+Clean around the dishwasher buttons with a damp cloth – moving in the direction of the grain if you're cleaning stainless steel – as too much water could cause damage.
+Clean door seals thoroughly to get rid of mold and mildew, as this will eventually damage the seals and could cause the dishwasher to leak.
 And finally, gently brush the sides of the doors and around the edges with a small toothbrush.

 - Scrape any excess food off plates, pots and pans before they go into the dishwasher.